aimms/documentation/webui/mapV2-widget.rst

 While using the map widget, there are some pointers on how to leverage the features in order to represent data efficiently.

 With every widget there is always some limitation on how much data can be rendered at a time.
-As a general guideline, the map widget can handle networks with a total of nodes and arcs up to around 4000.
+As a general guideline, the map widget can handle networks with a total number of nodes and arcs up to (about) 4000.
 At the same time, please note the following:

 .. note::
    The capacity and performance of the map widget is dependent on the specifications of your user’s machine, server and database speed, and the browser being used, among other factors.

-Good practices are to show slices of the data which may be visualized comfortably by the user, who should be able to make meaning of and derive information from them.
+A good practice is to show (only) slices of the data which may be visualized comfortably by the end-user, who should be able to grasp the meaning of data and derive information from it.

 Some ways to achieve that are: